Tuesday, June 24, 2025

 This was on a school's property.

 Driving to our hotel after working.
-Torrential rains are almost a daily occurrence here, usually in the evenings and at night.
+Torrential rains are almost a daily occurrence here,

 A big beautiful buzzing butterfly.